Creating a new NHS England: Health Education England, NHS Digital and NHS England have merged. Learn more.

-The assurance process is in place to independently review and assess all digital and technology projects against the mandatory standards (see below).
+The assurance process is in place to independently review and assess all digital and technology projects against the mandatory standards.

 Who manages the assurance process?

-NHSX and the Central Digital and Data Office (CDDO) jointly assure projects across the Department of Health and Social Care and all partner organisations.
+The Department of Health and Social Care (DHSC) and the Central Digital and Data Office (CDDO) jointly assure projects across all partner organisations.

 CDDO was formerly part of the Government Digital Service (GDS).

 What are the key stages of the assurance process?